M-Files/Developer-Portal/Built-In/VBScript/Audit-Trail-And-Scripting/index.md

 ![Fixed audit trail](history-fixed.png)

-<p class="note">In the screenshot above, note that the "Execute code" state now has the correct user against it.
-The transition back to "Initial" is still executed by the M-Files Server, as this is an automatic state transition.</p>
+In the screenshot above, note that the "Execute code" state now has the correct user against it.
+The transition back to "Initial" is still executed by the M-Files Server, as this is an automatic state transition.
+{:.note}

 ### Helpers in the Vault Application Framework